6 Different Types of Yoga and Their Benefits

-You may have noticed that we like our yoga here at Mystical Mayhem Hippy HQ.
+You may have noticed that we like our yoga here at Mystical Mayhem Hippy Clothing .
 The reason that we love it so much is that is has an exponential amount of benefits for both body and mind.

-In one of our previous articles we went through some of the benefits that we think are a wonderful reason to give yoga a try and we thought that as there are actually many different types of yoga that you can try, we would give you a list of 6 popular styles and their main benefits.
-Here goes;
+In one of our previous articles we went through some of the benefits that we think are a wonderful reason to give it a try and we thought that as there are actually many different types that you can try, we would give you a list of 6 popular styles and their main benefits.
+Here goes 6 different types of yoga and their benefits;

 Before I start actually, I had better explain some of the words that you hear and what they mean.